variantstudios/thesubiedoctor.com/_cars/2000-subaru-impreza-2-5-rs-sedan.md

 * New KYB struts on all 4 corners and alignment
 * Emissions test complete

 The car runs smooth, and drives straight and quiet.
-These are getting harder to find in good condition without rusted panels.
-It’s a great example of a classic Subaru and it’s ready for many miles with it's new owner.<br><br>Visit The Subie Doctor to become a valuable part of the Save the RS program today.<br><br>**\***price includes Emissions Test fee and Title Fee<br>Taxes are not included in the Sale Price of the Vehicle<br>**NO DEALER HANDLING CHARGES**
+The 2.5 RS models cars are getting harder to find in good condition, without rusted panels.
+This a great example of a classic Subaru and it’s ready for many miles with it’s new owner.<br><br>Visit The Subie Doctor to contribute to the Save the RS program today.<br><br>**\***price includes Emissions Test fee and Title Fee<br>Taxes are not included in the Sale Price of the Vehicle<br>**NO DEALER HANDLING CHARGES**